 Well we got on most of the time, but we disagreed about our direction.
 I wanted to focus on Europe but the others wanted to concentrate on the UK.
 This led to the parting of the waves for me, so I left.

-I formed Headstone in 73 with a Great guitarist called Steve Bolton.
+I formed Headstone in 1973 with a great guitarist called Steve Bolton.
 Steve used to play with Atomic Rooster.
 I had signed a contract with Trident Productions who had already signed a new band called Queen.
-I hired a great Bass player called Philip Chen who later went on to play with Rod Stewart.
-We recorded with the same Producer of Rare Birds 1st Album John Antony.
-Headstone made 2 Albums for Trident EMI.
-I recorded my first Solo Album in LA IN 76 with Producer Chris Bond who produced Hall and Oats then Jeff Beck.
+I hired a great bass player called Philip Chen who later went on to play with Rod Stewart.
+We recorded with the same producer of Rare Bird’s first album, John Antony.
+Headstone made two albums for Trident EMI.
+I recorded my first solo Album in LA in 1976 with producer Chris Bond who produced Hall and Oats then Jeff Beck.

-I made my last album for RCA called Modern Pilgrims The Album was called ASHTON.
-Paul Rothchild Producer of the Doors and Janice Joplin Produced the record unfortunately it was not a commercial success so I decided to head back to Europe where I became a song writer for Sony Music in Paris.
+I made my last album for RCA called ‘Modern Pilgrims’.
+The album was called ‘Ashton’.
+Paul Rothchild, producer of the Doors and Janis Joplin produced the record unfortunately it was not a commercial success so I decided to head back to Europe where I became a song writer for Sony Music in Paris.

 After my Paris experience I became very intrigued with painting.
-I was back in New York and very inspired by the Impressionists For a few years i painted in that style.
+I was back in New York and very inspired by the Impressionists.
+For a few years I painted in that style.
 Then Hallo Spain and the Surrealists.
 Spain was a great experience.
 The light always great for painting and I developed my style.
-I now live in Nice France and would describe my style as Musicalism, because of the rhythm in my work.
+I now live in Nice, France and would describe my style as Musicalism, because of the rhythm in my work.

-After a long break with music i have now started to play again performing around Nice with some very competent musicians including a Japanese backing vocalist and an American Harmonica player also Drums and Guitar.
-Sounding Great!!!!!!!!!
+After a long break with music I have now started to play again performing around Nice with some very competent musicians including a Japanese backing vocalist and an American harmonica player also drums and guitar.
+Sounding Great!
 I have taken my best old songs and re-arranged them plus some new works.

-Hope all of you who read this interview enjoy!
+I hope all of you who read this interview enjoy!